admhpr/oversight/content/blog/wasm-a-wasm-game-of-life.md

 The middle live cell has two live neighbors: the top and bottom live cells.
 This means that rule (2) applies, and it remains live in the next generation.

 The final interesting cases are the dead cells just to the left and right of the middle live cell.
 The three live cells are all neighbors both of these cells, which means that rule (4) applies, and these cells will become alive in the next generation.

+### Design

+Before we dive in, we have some design choices to consider.

+#### Infinite Universe
+The Game of Life is played in an infinite universe, but we do not have infinite memory and compute power.
+Working around this rather annoying limitation usually comes in one of three flavors:

+Keep track of which subset of the universe has interesting things happening, and expand this region as needed.
+In the worst case, this expansion is unbounded and the implementation will get slower and slower and eventually run out of memory.

+Create a fixed-size universe, where cells on the edges have fewer neighbors than cells in the middle.
+The downside with this approach is that infinite patterns, like gliders, that reach the end of the universe are snuffed out.

+Create a fixed-size, periodic universe, where cells on the edges have neighbors that wrap around to the other side of the universe.
+Because neighbors wrap around the edges of the universe, gliders can keep running forever.

+We will implement the third option.